OkayHughes/open-lab-notebook/src/posts/gravity-wave/idealized_lamb_waves.md

 In `ic_baroclinic.F90` set `T0E = T0P = 270.0_r8`, and set `moistq0 = 1.0e-12_r8` (not changing the moisture coefficient
 caused mild grid-scale static instability in the horse (?) latitudes).
-Put it in an oven preheated to around 36 PE for 5 minutes.
+Put it in an oven preheated to around 36 PE for 5 minutes (translation: run the case with PE=36).

 This seems to result in an extremely benign atmosphere with no flow at all